Optibus/playback/README.md

 # Usage and examples - Comparing replayed vs recorded operation
 ## Using the Equalizer
-In order to run a comparison we can use the `Equalizer` class and provide it with relevant playable recordings, in this example we will look for 5 recordings from last week using the `find_matching_playable_recordings` function.
+In order to run a comparison we can use the `Equalizer` class and provide it with relevant playable recordings, in this example we will look for 5 recordings from last week using the `find_matching_recording_ids` function.
 The `Equalizer` relies on:
 * `playback_function` to replay the recorded operation.
 * `result_extractor` to extract the result that we want to compare from the captured outputs.